 The Brangus breed was developed by crossing Brahman and Angus cattle.
-Brangus cattle are based on foundation stock that is 3/8 Brahman and 5/8 Angus.
-Brangus cattle are solid blank and polled.
+Brangus cattle are based on foundation stock that is 3/8 Brahman and 5/8.
+Angus.
+Brangus cattle have sleek solid black hides and are polled.
 An inspection is necessary to determine conformation and breed character before the animal may be registered.